SURFnet/irma-idp/README.md

 This is an Open IdP, meaning that no SAML 2.0 SP metadata registration is necessary.

 Please note that this is not a conforming SAML implementation.
 It will not work with all SAML software implementations.
+It has been tested with [simpleSAMLphp](http://simplesamlphp.org).

 # Installation